How to Collect 2020–21 MBR Increases for Rent-Controlled Units

 - You paid for the tenant’s gas and/or electricity; or

-- You applied for a labor cost adjustment in 2016 or 2017, and the DHCR issued an order (RO-33.8) granting the adjustment before Jan.
-1, 2018.
-If your latest Labor Cost Adjustment Application was filed prior to 2016, you do not file this labor cost adjustment page because the 2018 Standardized Increase Factor modifies the prior MBR Modification for labor.
+- You applied for a labor cost adjustment in 2018 or 2019, and the DHCR issued an order (RO-33.8 or RO-33.8m) granting the adjustment before Jan.
+1, 2020.
+If your latest Labor Cost Adjustment Application was filed prior to 2018, you don’t file this labor cost adjustment page because the 2020 Standard Adjustment Factor modifies the prior MBR Modification for labor.

-If you paid for the tenant’s gas and/or electricity, you need to fill out, date, and sign page one and two of the attachment form.
+If you paid for the tenant’s gas and/or electricity, you need to fill out, date, and sign pages one and two of the attachment form.
 This will adjust the tenant’s MBR to reflect your utility payments.
-If you got a labor cost adjustment, you need to fill out, date, and the page titled “For Modification of 2018 MBR to Include Appropriate Labor Cost Adjustment.”
+If you got a labor cost adjustment, you need to fill out, date, and sign the page titled “For Modification of 2020 MBR to Include Appropriate Labor Cost Adjustment.”
 This will modify the tenant’s MBR to reflect that adjustment.

-3. 2018 Maximum Base Rent Master Building Rent Schedule [RMB-2018 (1/18)].
-This is a building-wide rent schedule of 2016 MBRs and MCRs for all rent-controlled tenants in your building.
+3. 2020 Maximum Base Rent Master Building Rent Schedule [RMB-2020 (1/20)].
+This is a building-wide rent schedule of 2020 MBRs and MCRs for all rent-controlled tenants in your building.
 Fill out this form, using the information on the long or short forms that you completed for each tenant in the building.
 You must also date and sign the front of this schedule to certify the truth and accuracy of the information in it.

 Deliver Notices to Tenants